Tec4Sho/check-file/README.md

 # check-file-action

-Use to check workspace (sh, cpp, c, h, mk, Makefile) files for errors and also locate any filename an display its content or search for a text (string) match located within all files.
+Use to check workspace build files for errors and also locate file(s) an display its content or search for a text (string) match located within all files.

 - Search starts from github workspace or root directory on file types listed here for matches.

 ## Parameters:

 - **filename :**  File name to search for in workspace directories.
+  - string required eg: < init.c >

 ## Optional:

-- **dirname :**  Your workspace directory name use only when needed.
+- **dirname :**  Your workspace directory name use when needed.
+  - string required eg: < workspace >

-- **rootdir :**  Search starts from root directory only when needed. true or false.
+- **rootdir :**  Search from root directory use when needed.
+  - boolean required eg: true

-- **content :**  Display file & directory contents for filename found. true or false.
+- **content :**  Display file & directory contents for filename found.
+  - boolean required eg: true

-- **include :**  Check all #include <name> for errors in C/C++ filename. true or false.
+- **include :**  Check all #include <name> for errors in C/C++ file if found.
+  - boolean required eg: true

+## Wildcard Support:

-- Support for wildcards is limited or untested if a filename is found multiple times in different directories all will be scanned.
-Or use dirname to add directory of files exact location to search.
+- Support for wildcards is limited not fully tested.
+If a file is found multiple times in different directories all will be checked for errors if of extension types listed.
+Use dirname to add directory of files exact folder name to search if known.

-- **Regex:** *.sh, *.cpp, *.h, *.c Makefile
+- ( *.extension ) searches allowed.

 Adding a name that is not a actual file check-file-action will then proceed with checking files for any **TEXT STRING MATCHES** of the provided information.

 Any filename not listed for error checking if found will display file location and file contents if true.

 Any filename or files found will be scanned for errors if they are of file types listed below only.
+- c
+- cc
+- cpp
+- cxx
+- h
+- hh
+- hpp
-- .c
+- hxx
-- .h
+- sh
-- .cpp
+- SH
-- .sh
+- mk
-- .mk
+- makefile
 - Makefile
+- GNUMakefile

-## Default report.
+## Default report:

 **Found in github action runner workflow logs.**

 Check your (check-file-action) step output.

-## Workflow actions.
+## Workflow actions:

 **Steps usage example:**